 Best known in the English-speaking world for expounding one of the classic articulations of the “secularization thesis” in his most influential work, Meaning in History (1949), the German-Jewish philosopher Karl Löwith (1897-1973) presents the Enlightenment philosophy of history as a secularization of Christian theological history.
 Arguing that the modern emphasis on secular history as the scene of humanity’s destiny, that history has a meaning or purpose, is fundamentally dependent on an eschatological history of salvation.
 For Löwith, not only do modern thinkers ranging from Voltaire to Marx fail to demonstrate a meaningful plan of history by means of reason – instead “living by hope and expectation” – by secularizing the theological conception of history and seeking to realize the Kingdom of God on earth, the philosophy of history proves to have perverse political consequences.

 Yet despite the radical nature of this critique, Löwith has not exerted a major influence on political theorists concerned with the crisis of modernity.
 He is often thought of as a less ambitious, more apolitical thinker than fellow twentieth century émigré critics of modern rationalism such as Hannah Arendt, Leo Strauss, or Eric Voegelin.
 Indeed, in the view of Voegelin, although Löwith successfully dismantles the philosophy of history, he does not possess a positive philosophy of his own.
-This reputation arises, as Jeffrey Barash and Arkadiusz Górnisiewicz remind us, in spite of the charged implications of his writings .
-However, Löwith remains circumspect regarding both the political consequences of his interpretations and his philosophical intentions.
+This reputation arises, as Jeffrey Barash and Arkadiusz Górnisiewicz remind us, in spite of the charged implications of his writings, Löwith remains circumspect regarding both the political consequences of his interpretations and his philosophical intentions.
 Instead of advocating for the revival of classical political philosophy, the reality of transcendence, or the vita activa, Löwith’s writings appear to lack a philosophical program, modestly appearing as a chronicler of the historical consciousness and the breakdown of modern rationalism into nihilism.

 On the other hand, Hans-Georg Gadamer and Jürgen Habermas have made the case for recognizing the ambition of Löwith’s philosophical undertaking.
 Gadamer writes that Löwith adopts a form of Stoicism in the face of the “desperate disorder of human affairs,” rejecting the anthropocentrism of the Enlightenment in favor of looking to “the eternal cycle of nature, in order to learn from it the equanimity that alone is appropriate to the minuteness of human life in the universe.”
 Habermas meanwhile argues that Löwith desires to generate “the powerful mechanisms with which he hopes to set in motion a portentous change of scene from modernity to antiquity” in order to restore “a repristinized Stoic worldview.”
 Yet, an important question arises.
 How does Löwith suppose to initiate the desired change of scene with a meditative critique of the philosophy of history in place of a robust normative vision?